Which business functions (should) speak the ESG language?4 min read

 If it is easy to identify external stakeholders in the ESG field (investors, rating agencies, banks, but also clients/customers, suppliers), it is more complicated to cluster the business functions actively involved in ESG topics.
 Those who speak the ESG language or that – for various reasons – can be considered ESG experts.

 Human Resources plays a fundamental role in seeking and retaining talents, communicating company values to them also externally.
 It is no coincidence that the new generations (Gen Z) are increasingly attentive to employers who have ESG issues at heart and choose jobs with increasing attention (see Deloitte Global Millennial and GenZ Survey).
-Knowing what and how to communicate ESG commitment can be a fundamental strategic lever for having the best talent on the market.
+Knowing what and how to communicate ESG commitment (social purpose for example) can be a fundamental strategic lever for having the best talent on the market.

 Communicate externally, right.
 Marketing cannot be missing from this list.
 It shapes messages and contents, telling the ESG story externally.
 Whether it is a social presence in which you want to communicate the goals and successes in the ESG field or the preparation of ESG reports that must then be shared externally.
 Having excellent marketing professionals (e.g. copywriters) with ESG sensitivity helps to convey the messages in the appropriate way.
 On the other hand, Internal Communications must internally explain the same ESG story to make all employees aware of ESG issues.
 And how the organization intends to address them.